Crakenar/PreludeSDK/README.md

 ## Changelog
 ### Version 1.0.0
+## Changelog

+### Version 1.0.0
-- `Initial release with support for SMS verification requests using the Prelude API.`
+- **Initial release** with support for SMS verification requests using the Prelude API.
-- `Support for dynamic options and signals configuration.`
+- **Dynamic configuration support** for options and signals used in verification requests.
+- **Phone number validation** using E.164 format.
+- **Error handling** integrated with `handleApiException` to process and log errors from the Prelude API.
+- **Custom error codes** handled and formatted via `formatError` function, allowing easy customization in `config/constants.php`.
+- **Logging support** for SMS-related errors and successful code validation through the `sms_mode` log channel.
+- **SmsPackageResponse** as a unified response format for handling the success or failure of SMS verification requests.
+- **Support for checking the status of verification codes** via the `createVerificationCheckCodeRequest` method.
+- **Guzzle client integration** for sending API requests to the Prelude API and handling responses.
+- **Error messages** properly formatted and logged to facilitate troubleshooting.